Generic selectors

 adorca@uda.ad orcid

-PhD in Biometrics and Computer Security, MSc in Open Source Software, MSc in Computer Security, MSc en Computer Science, BSc in Computer Science, BSc in Telematics.
+PhD in Biometrics and Computer Security, MSc in Data Science, MSc in Open Source Software, MSc in Computer Security, MSc en Computer Science, BSc in Computer Science, BSc in Telematics.

 Contact: Google ScholarResearchGate